Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties: Versions of Allard's Regularity Theorem

 \section{Versions of Allard's Regularity Theorem}

 We begin with the case of minimal varieties:

-\begin{theorem} Let $\Omega$ be a smooth Riemannian manifold.
-Let $M_i$ be a sequence of $m$-dimensional minimal submanifolds of $\Omega$ such that $\partial M_i =\emptyset$, i.e, such that $M_i$ is a proper manifold-without-boundary in $\Omega$.
-Suppose the $M_i$ converge as sets (i.e., in the Hausdorff sense) to a subset of an $m$-dimensional, connected, smoothly embedded submanifold $M$ of $\Omega$.
-Suppose also that some point in $M$ has a neighborhood $U\subset \Omega$ such that $M_i\cap U$ converges weakly\footnote{Here weak convergence means convergence as varifolds.
-Readers not very familiar with varifolds may substitute ``converge in $C^1$" for ``converge weakly"; the theorem is still of interest in that case.
-(In fact, by the Allard Regularity Theorem, the two hypotheses are equivalent.)} to $M\cap U$ with multiplicity one.
+\begin{theorem} Let $\Omega$ be a smooth Riemannian manifold (not necessarily complete).
+Let $M_i\subset\Omega$ be a sequence of $m$-dimensional, properly embedded minimal submanifolds without boundary.
+Suppose that the $M_i$ converge as sets (see remark~\ref{remark:kuratowski}) to a subset of an $m$-dimensional, connected, smoothly embedded submanifold $M$ of $\Omega$.
+Suppose also that some point in $M$ has a neighborhood $U\subset \Omega$ such that $M_i\cap U$ converges weakly to $M\cap U$ with multiplicity one, i.e., such that

+for every continuous, compactly supported function $\phi: U\to\RR$.
 Then $M_i$ converges to $M$ smoothly and with multiplicity one everywhere.

 The result remains true if each $M_i$ is minimal with respect to a Riemannian metric $g_i$ provided the metrics $g_i$ converge smoothly to a limit Riemannian metric.
 The result is also true if each $M_i$ is a $g_i$-stationary integral varifold, or, more generally, a $g_i$-stationary varifold with density $\ge 1$ at every point in its support. \end{theorem}